How to Elevate Your ITIL Incident Management Process (in 2024)

 At the end of its lifecycle, an incident is passed back to the service desk (if it was escalated) to be closed.
 Closed incidents should only be closed by service desk employees to maintain quality.
 To close the incident, the incident owner should verify with the person who reported the incident that the resolution is satisfactory.

-One of the challenges with closure is ensuring that a given issue was completely resolved.
+One of the challenges with closure is ensuring that a given issue is completely resolved.
 A prime example here is a fiber cut on an optical network.
 Just because a fiber cut has been repaired and the fiber is back online doesn't necessarily mean the issue is resolved.
 You could have created other problems during the fix that need to be addressed.

+peter prosen“One of the things that we see a lot here at INOC is something like a fiber cut getting fixed—and everything going back online with alarms cleared.
+But before we can resolve it, we have to do a health check on that circuit or that particular fiber.
+And what we find a lot of times is that the splice, even though it was performed in the circuit as a backup line, what we're seeing now is some degradation across the line.
 That degradation could be enough that even though it's working, it's potentially going to cause future problems.
 So we have to be cognizant of the second-order effects of a given fix—and quick enough to be able to say—while crews are still there in the field—“this looks like it’s back up, but that splice isn't up to standard.
 Let’s re-splice that to avoid loss across that span.”

 — Peter Prosen, INOC’s VP of NOC Operations

-💡 How to elevate your incident closure process:
+How to elevate your process

 • Identify possible second-order problems that may arise from actions taken to resolve incidents and control for them.